ewohltman/genetic-sudoku/README.md

 * The average generation a solution is found in
 * The average duration it takes to find a solution

-The Sudoku puzzle is modeled as a matrix of sorts.
+The Sudoku puzzle board is modeled as a matrix.
 Values of 0 represent empty cells in the puzzle, and non-zero values are the numbers given in the puzzle.

 A default puzzle is built in that looks like this: